sukram230799/central-device-lifecycle-tool/README.md

 ## Requirements + Environment Setup

-Check for python using `python` or `python3`.
-Python3.x is required.
+Check for python using `python --version` or `python3 --version`.
+Python3.x is required and installed in path.

+### Easy Setup + Start

+Use `install.bat` to setup environment (Python in path required).
+Use `start-web.bat` to start the app and configure credentials.

 ### Virtual Environment